 - Plan your summer vacation.
 If you’re traveling to a popular destination this summer, book lodging before it sells out.
-Now is also a good time to set up fare alerts for flights with a tool such as Google Flights, Hopper or Kayak.
+Now is also a good time to set up fare alerts for flights with a tool such as Google Flights (opens in new tab), Hopper (opens in new tab) or Kayak (opens in new tab).
 But don’t buy yet—you may get the best price if you wait to book domestic trips about 45 days in advance and international trips about 75 days in advance, says Hayley Berg, of Hopper.

 - File your tax return.
 By the end of January, your 1099 and W-2 tax forms should be in the mail.
 Avoid the last-minute scramble and submit your tax return now.
 Acting early may also prevent identity thieves from using your Social Security number to file a fake return and claim a refund.